shred/acme4j/README.md

 ## Features

-* Supports ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02), with a few parts of [draft 03](https://tools.ietf.org/html/draft-ietf-acme-acme-03) and [draft 04](https://tools.ietf.org/html/draft-ietf-acme-acme-04)
+* Supports the "ACME v1" protocol that is used by _Let's Encrypt_
 * Easy to use Java API
 * Requires JRE 8 or higher
 * Built with maven, packages available at [Maven Central](http://search.maven.org/#search|ga|1|g%3A%22org.shredzone.acme4j%22)